Yale-BIM/f21-assignments/assignment-3/README.md

     object are not displayed in the same place, check your code and edit as necessary.

     - Save your work by adding and committing your publish_target_relative_to_realsense_camera.py node and the generage_target.launch script to your local repository.
-Push your code to GitLab.
+Push your code to GitHub.

-        > Remember that continously committing your work and pushing to Gitlab will ensure that your code is backed up and readily accessible in the future.
+        > Remember that continously committing your work and pushing to Github will ensure that your code is backed up and readily accessible in the future.

 - **II-2.** Stop any ROS processes that you are running, relaunch your new